 So in the perfect mathematical world, there you have it.
 Once you have a set number of dates lined up, you should work your way through the first 37%, ditching each one as you go, and then settle down with the first date after that who is better than all that came before them.
 This way you have a 37% chance of ending up with the best option.

 The Real World

 Obviously, this model has its limits.
 Date one may be so great that you can't possibly imagine a better match and hence you stop there.
 An early ditched date may be so good that you never better it and end up without anybody.
 It may even be that you make your choice using this method, but your choice isn't interested in you.

-Despite it's limits however, this method does give you a rough guide if you are mathematically minded and can even be used in other hunts for the best choice, whether that be searching for a new employee, a new car or even a new house.
+Despite its limits however, this method does give you a rough guide if you are mathematically minded.
+This method can even be used in other hunts for the best choice, whether that be searching for a new employee, a new car or even a new house.

 © 2020 David